Michelleoc/pands-project/README.md

     iris_df = df.rename(columns = {"sepallength" : "sepallengthcm", "sepalwidth" : "sepalwidthcm",
     "petallength" : "petallengthcm", "petalwidth" : "petalwidthcm", "class" : "species"})

 ## 2.2 Understanding the dataset

+The first part of investigating a dataset, starts with an initial understanding of the dataset.
-To start with understanding the dataset, I preview a sample of the data, for example the first 5 rows
+I preview a sample of the data, for example the first 5 rows
     print(iris_df.head(5))
             sepallengthcm  sepalwidthcm  petallengthcm  petalwidthcm      species
         0            5.1           3.5            1.4           0.2  Iris-setosa